yl2811-cmd/Showheel/wwwroot/story-engl.md

 The way to understand mechanics is through tracing.
 Now, tracing incorporates elements of "listening".
 It inherits the essence of "visible" without being explicit.
 No dialogue is needed.
 The repaired marks speak for themselves.
 Anna didn't say anything.
 She left.
+[Perception Evolution Anchor Point · Blue Hyacinth #7 · Final Echo] Anna looked up after touching the repair mark—if this window latch were near the Eagle's Nest (or some building in Basin).
+The distant cliff face could be seen through the window frame.
+Anna's gaze naturally drifted in that direction— The location of that cluster of blue hyacinths on the distant cliff.
+I didn't look at it intentionally.
+No internal monologue is needed.
+Prose only provides visuals:
+A hand that has just finished reading another person's pause; a window; a small patch of blue on a distant rock face outside the window.
+The reader won't notice it on the first read.
+On the second read: the blue color has been there since Ep25, and Anna never really paid attention to it.
+This perfectly matches the definition of P-10—"It grew on its own, it's always been there, and it doesn't need anyone else's."
+Echoing: Ep62 (payoff) → Here (the lingering effect of blue appearing for the last time in the background layer) ;
+[Perception Evolution Anchor Point·Traces Repair = Perception Mirror Completion] ; Ep42-43: Lia's pauses when reading Anna (direction: world → Anna).
+; Here in Ep67: Anna pauses when reading Lia (direction: trace of Anna → Lia).
+The mirror is complete.
+The two people "see" each other through their own senses.
+It's not symmetrical—Lia uses language to label ("Your hand will stop between each step"), while Anna uses tactile reading (the starting force of the repair mark).
+Two different ways of perceiving saw the same thing: the other party stopped before taking action.
 **★ Lia Knows (micro-beat):** Later that same day, Anna and Lia were doing something small on the boardwalk—checking the bolt from yesterday.
 Anna crouched down.
 Her hand reached towards the metal surface near Lia—and paused reflexively.
 That familiar prelude to withdrawing.
 Lia didn't look up.
 She continued doing what she was doing.
 "Your hands won't hurt me anymore."